Random Maps: Jump to Version 3.0 Upgrade Guide!

-In this tutorial, we build our first random dungeon by using the „Snippets“-technique.
+In this tutorial, we build our first random dungeon using the „Snippets“-technique.

 Snippets

-- We decide the size of all the snippets, let’s use 7 for both width and height.
+First, let’s decide the size of all the Snippets.
+In this example, we will use 7 for both width and height.

 However, you are free to draw whatever you wish.
 For example, it is not required for the blank tile to be completely black.
 When designing a forest, it could be nice to use grass here, which is passable for the player.

-Tips:- The yellow sand helps you to frame your snippets.
+- The water tiles help you to frame your snippets.
 You can use any tile here; just pick one with a high contrast.

 - This plugin uses functions to fix autotiles, so you don’t have to worry about them.